javierarce/tumblr-liked-photos-export/README.md

         https://www.tumblr.com/settings/apps

+3. Enable the option "Share posts you like" [here](https://www.tumblr.com/settings/dashboard)
-3. Copy the `OAuth Consumer Key` of the app.
+4. Copy the `OAuth Consumer Key` of the app.
-4. Add two keys to your bash/zsh:
+5. Add two keys to your bash/zsh:

         export TUMBLR_USERNAME="MY_FANTASTIC_TUMBLR_USERNAME"
         export TUMBLR_API_KEY="MY_DAUNTING_OAUTH_CONSUMER_KEY"

-5. Or simply update the `export.rb` file with your details:
+6. Or simply update the `export.rb` file with your details:

         # Configuration
         username = "MY_COOL_TUMBLR_USERNAME"
         api_key  = "MY_OH_SO_NICE_OAUTH_CONSUMER_KEY"

-6. Go to the app directory and run:
+7. Go to the app directory and run:

-        ruby app.rb
+        ruby export.rb

-7. Your favorite images from Tumblr will be downloaded to the `image` folder.
+8. Your favorite images from Tumblr will be downloaded to the `image` folder.

 You can specify two params (username & name of the download directory) directly from the command line like this:

-         ruby app.rb username download_dir
+         ruby export.rb username download_dir